 Aside from lolling on the beach with their gadgets, older children and teenagers may enjoy the challenge of rock climbing in Railay or kayaking, especially in the areas with caves (Bor Thor is a good one).
 There is also a new go-kart track on the way to Krabi Town (Sai Thai village) that allows over 12s to drive solo, and which is conveniently located in front of a jungle paintball park, for those who wish to up the ante in sibling rivalry!

-Slightly further afield (tours with complimentary transfers available) you can find white water rafting and a great jungle adventure park, with ziplines and treetop rope bridges (minimum height of 130cm required).
+Slightly further afield (tours with complimentary transfers available) you can find white water rafting and a great jungle adventure park, with ziplines and treetop rope bridges (minimum height of 120cm required).

-- Find out more about how to book tours and activities in Krabi.
+- Find more tours and activities in Krabi.